ParthDoshi97/Metagenomic_Data_analysis/README.md

-# Python and R script to create customize Metagenomic data Analysis Reports
+# Python and R script to perform Metagenomic data Analysis

+This Repositery contion python jupitor notebook and R markdown showing Metagenomic data anaylsis done for one my projects